vielhuber/magicreplace/README.md

 -   Ignores classes that are not available at runtime
 -   Can be used either with the command line or as a class
 -   Acts carefully: If serialization fails, nothing is changed
+-   Never changes data (out of bound ints are preserved, auto generated dates are not updated)
 -   Does its work in junks to overcome php limits

 ### Disclaimer